-The Exchange also believes that the proposed modifications to MPL Orders and the NDR Modifier, as well as the deletion of the "No Midpoint Execution" Modifier, would not significantly affect the protection of investors or the public interest or impose any significant burden on competition and would instead promote competition and just and equitable principles of trade by offering ETP Holders increased opportunities for order execution.
-The proposed changes would allow an MPL Order to be eligible to trade at the less aggressive of the midpoint of the PBBO or the limit price of the MPL Order and to reprice and trade within the bounds of LULD Price Bands, expand the circumstances under which an order with an NDR Modifier would be eligible to trade, and eliminate the use of a modifier that would allow orders to bypass trading with resting MPL Orders or trade through MPL Orders, thereby enhancing trading opportunities for market participants.
+The Exchange further believes that the proposed modification of MPL Orders would not significantly affect the protection of investors or the public interest or impose any significant burden on competition and would instead promote competition and just and equitable principles of trade by offering member organizations increased opportunities for order execution.
+The proposed change would allow MPL Orders to be eligible to trade at the less aggressive of the midpoint of the PBBO or the limit price of the MPL Order and to reprice and trade within the bounds of LULD Price Bands, thereby enhancing trading opportunities for market participants.

-Accordingly, the Exchange believes that the changes proposed in this filing would not significantly affect the protection of investors or the public interest or impose a significant burden on competition but would instead promote just and equitable principles of trade on the Exchange by offering additional options and flexibility to ETP Holders and potentially creating additional trading opportunities for market participants.
+Accordingly, the Exchange believes that the changes proposed in this filing would not significantly affect the protection of investors or the public interest or impose a significant burden on competition but would instead promote just and equitable principles of trade on the Exchange by offering additional options and flexibility to member organizations and potentially creating additional trading opportunities for market participants.